Young Champions Student Athlete

-Young Champions is a program providing advanced heart screenings for student athletes in Clark County, sponsored by PeaceHealth Southwest’s Heart & Vascular Center
+This program provides advanced heart screenings for teen athletes in Clark County, sponsored by PeaceHealth Southwest’s

 and the Quinn Driscoll Foundation